 - In the address bar, type the local IP address of the host PC (you used it at the router setup stage) or the hostname, preceded by two backslashes.
-It should look like:
+It should look like this:

 - Alternatively, go to Network to browse for shared files.

 Now, you should be able to access files through a VPN on Windows 10, together with printers.
-However, if it doesn’t work, make sure that Network Discovery isn’t disabled on the host PC.
+However, if you are connected to VPN, but can’t access the network, make sure that Network Discovery isn’t disabled on the host PC.

 For quick file access, you can map network drives through a VPN.
-Besides accessing files through the VPN using a file browser, you can also use an FTP client if the host PC is configured to run an FTP server.
+Besides accessing files through the VPN using a file browser, you can also configure an FTP connection and access the server through the VPN, if the host PC is configured to run FTP.